Charleston, South Carolina

 Living in Charleston has historically been described as “pleasantly slow”.
 That reputation may be diminishing with recent growth but if you’re coming from a big city it’s still going to be a slow pace of life.
 That slow life aside Charleston has some amazing things for a small-ish town.

 In addition to great food, Charleston is surrounded by water so much of the lifestyle here is comprised of daily water play.
-The city is on a peninsula and city property on the water is filled with parks, piers, and gardens, for play, fishing, hiking and biking.
+The city is on a peninsula and city property on the water is filled with parks, piers, and gardens, for play, fishing, hiking, and biking.
 Just outside the city are some of the most beautiful beaches in the country so for most locals you spend time either downtown or at the beach.

-Schools in Charleston
+Schools

 Charleston County School District is highly rated, scoring an “A-” on niche.com.
 Teachers and college prep are two of the notable positives in the reviews from parents.

-AP, IB and Gifted Student programs are offered throughout the city and county.
+AP, IB, and Gifted Student programs are offered throughout the city and county.
 Schools on the peninsula don’t score as well as some on the “mainland” but keep an eye out for high performers like: Academic Magnet High School, the #2 highest rated high school in South Carolina, Charleston School of the Arts for grades 6-12, and Buist Academy for Advanced Studies, a Public Magnet for 2-8 grades, that also pulls an A on niche.com.

 Why You Should Move Here Now?